genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/10_setting_genesis_rules.md

 First, check that you have the Evaluator running.
 If it is not, check the procedure at the beginning of the exercise on [configuring the evaluator](/getting-started/go-to-the-next-level/setting-genesis-evaluator-rules/#configure-the-evaluator).

 The batch job will generate a position report as a csv for each counterparty.
 This will be stored in **runtime/position-minute-report**.
-The file name of each report written will have the form COUNTERPARTY_ID-DATE.csv.
+The file name of each report written will take the form COUNTERPARTY_ID-DATE.csv.

-#### The rule
+## The rule

 Our cron rule takes the following form: